Skip to main content

 Custom classObject type

-Generating the Schema
+Generating the schema

-Grats outputs the schema to __generated__/schema/schema.ts, which Pastoria uses at runtime.
+This runs grats first, outputting the schema to __generated__/schema/schema.ts, which Pastoria uses at runtime.

-Learning More
+Learning more

-Next Steps
+Next steps

-Now that you have a GraphQL schema, learn how to write GraphQL queries in your components using React Relay.
+Learn how to write GraphQL queries in your components using React Relay.